-Hello friends, In this blog post I am going to let you know about a very popular communication model that is OSI model.
+Hello friends, In this blog post(OSI MODEL) I am going to let you know about a very popular communication model that is the OSI model.
 It is also known as an open system interconnection model(OSI).

-OSI model is a layered framework for the design of a network system which permits communication across all kinds of computer systems.
+OSI model is a layered framework for the design of a network system that permits communication across all kinds of computer systems.
 It has seven separate but related layers, each of which defines a segment of the process of moving information across a network.

-Now, for better understanding, the fundamental of the OSI model see the below-given head categorization.
+Now, for a better understanding, of the fundamentals of the OSI model see the below-given head categorization|OSI MODEL|

 (OSI Model)Layered Architecture:

 The OSI model is made of seven ordered layers which are also known as the physical layer, Data link layer, network layer, transport layer, session layer, presentation layer, and application layer.

 In developing the model, the designers distilled the process of transmitting the data down to its most fundamental elements.

 They identified the network functions that had related uses and collected those functions into discrete groups which became the layers.
-Each layer defines a family of functions that are distinct from those of the other layers.

 By defining and localizing the functionality in this way, the designers developed an architecture that is both comprehensive and flexible.